anquanscan/sec-tools/README.md

 [air-script](https://github.com/B3ND1X/air-script): Air Script is Wi-Fi pwning Swiss Army knife that also has optional email notifications for when handshakes have been captured.
 [My-CTF-Solutions](https://github.com/aadityapurani/My-CTF-Solutions): Dump of codes for the challenges I attempted / solved in various Capture the Flag challenges.
 Not intended to be very tidy and clean.
 [ReverseAPK](https://github.com/1N3/ReverseAPK): Quickly analyze and reverse engineer Android packages
 [WikiSec](https://github.com/americo/WikiSec): Fontes de conteúdo sobre segurança da informação e hacking.
+[Practice-CTF](https://github.com/DelStez/Practice-CTF): This repository contains CTF tasks on which I train in encryption, information security and programming.